satbyy/go-noto-universal/README.md

 # Go Noto Universal

-Noto fonts go universal!
+Noto Fonts go universal!
 Did you ever want "one font for all languages"?
-Download merged [Noto Fonts](https://github.com/googlefonts/noto-fonts) according to region-based or time-based combination.
+Download pan-Unicode, [Noto Fonts](https://github.com/googlefonts/noto-fonts) merged according to the time of usage (current, ancient) or geographical region (Africa-MiddleEast, Europe-Americas, South Asia, SE Asia).

-We offer two types of pan-Unicode converged fonts:
+We offer two types of combined fonts:

 1. Time-based:
    - **GoNotoCurrent.ttf** covers pretty much all the scripts in current, widespread use all over the